Alexander Crichton: Geological studies

 Retiring to England, Crichton wrote several books dealing with medical and geological subjects, becoming a member of the Geological Society in 1811.
 Crichton's extensive collection of minerals consisted mainly of specimens from Siberia, Russia, Norway, Hungary, Germany, the UK, the US and India.
 These were acquired during his tenure as physician to Alexander I of Russia and during his travels throughout Europe when he was studying medicine.

 CDS & ADHD pioneer

 He was the first person to distinguish between at least two kinds of disorders of attention, one a disorder of distractibility, lack of sustained attention, and poor inhibition resembling present-day combined presentation of attention deficit hyperactivity disorder (ADHD).
 And the other a disorder of low power, arousal, or selective/oriented attention closely resembling that of cognitive disengagement syndrome (CDS), in his book An inquiry into the nature and origin of mental derangement: comprehending a concise system of the physiology and pathology of the human mind and a history of the passions and their effects (1798).
-Crichton was the second person to describe ADHD and made the first mention to and description of CDS.
+Crichton was the second person to describe ADHD (after Melchior Adam Weikard) and made the first mention to and description of CDS.